 For younger kids there’s camp.
 But for millions of tweens and teens?
 They exist in a summertime no-man’s-land: too old for lanyards and too young to get a job.
 Even for older teens, the job market is bleak.
 “In many cases, camp counseling jobs and other jobs traditionally held by teens are being filled by college students and recent college graduates,” says Gabriel Hanzel-Sello, a counselor at Enterprise for High School Students, a San Francisco nonprofit that helps teens learn job skills and find employment.

 So how is an idle teen supposed to pass those summer months?
 If you’re lucky, he can visit grandma for a week or two.
 Maybe you’ll take a family vacation.
 And sure, a couple of weeks of unstructured downtime is welcome after the pressures of a long school year.
 But that still leaves weeks, and more weeks, to fill.
-The best innoculation against summertime shenanigans?
+The best inoculation against summertime shenanigans?
 Duffy advises: keep them busy!
 Plus, by finding inspired activities, your child will develop invaluable skills for high school, college, and beyond.

 Happily, summer opportunities for tweens and teens are out there.
 The trick to homing in on the right ones is to get started early.
 Registration for most summer jobs and internships starts sooner than you might think — as early as January and February.
 Kate Shatzkin of NSLA suggests asking your child’s teacher for ideas during the spring parent-teacher conference.
 “The teacher can talk about areas your child needs to work on, and skills essential for the next grade,” she says.
 “She can also tell you which subjects make your child come alive in class — because she has a perspective on your child’s interests that you don’t have — as well as ideas for classes and other resources to encourage those interests.”

-How to kick off your search
+How to kick off your summer activities search

 Check with the school counseling office.
 Most counseling offices have a bulletin board of job postings and internship opportunities for middle and high school students.